cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

 Obtaining Cuckoo
 ================

+.. deprecated:: 2.0-rc2
+    Although Cuckoo can still be downloaded from the website we discourage from doing so, given that simply installing it through pip is the preferred way to get Cuckoo.
+Please refer to :doc:`../installation/host/installation`.

 Cuckoo can be downloaded from the `official website`_, where the stable and packaged releases are distributed, or can be cloned from our `official git